RJT1990/mantra/README.md

 - UI for monitoring training, comparing experiments and storing media
 - Encapsulation of datasets and models by design, enabling easy sharing

 This is an alpha release.
 Join us on Gitter, Slack and Github.
-All contributions are welcome!
+All contributions are welcome - see [here](https://github.com/RJT1990/mantra/blob/master/CONTRIBUTING.MD) for guidelines on how to contribute.

 [You can read the docs here](http://mantra.readthedocs.io/en/latest/).